olesenm/flex-grid/README.txt

 integrating the qlicserver program and simultaneously maintaining a file to trace the current license status.

-The supplementary program "qlic" is simple means of parsing the trace file for a quick overview.
-The programm "lacct", which extracts the output from the SGE accounting file, is too ugly to be released.
+The supplementary program "qlic" is simple means of parsing the output file for a quick overview.
+The programm "lacct", which extracts the output from the SGE accounting file, is still too ugly to be released.